aws/aws-eks-best-practices/content/cluster-autoscaling/index.md

 You can use Spot Instances in your node groups and save up to 90% off the on-demand price, with the trade-off the Spot Instances can be interrupted at any time when EC2 needs the capacity back.
 Insufficient Capacity Errors will occur when your EC2 Auto Scaling group cannot scale up due to lack of available capacity.
 Maximizing diversity by selecting many instance families can increase your chance of achieving your desired scale by tapping into many Spot capacity pools, and decrease the impact of Spot Instance interruptions on your cluster availability.
 Mixed Instance Policies with Spot Instances are a great way to increase diversity without increasing the number of node groups.
 Keep in mind, if you need guaranteed resources, use On-Demand Instances instead of Spot Instances.

-It’s critical that all Instance Types have similar resource capacity when configuring Mixed Instance Policies.
-The autoscaler’s scheduling simulator uses the first InstanceType in the MixedInstancePolicy.
+It's critical that all Instance Types have similar resource capacity when configuring Mixed Instance Policies.
+The autoscaler's scheduling simulator uses the first InstanceType in the MixedInstancePolicy.
 If subsequent Instance Types are larger, resources may be wasted after a scale up.
 If smaller, your pods may fail to schedule on the new instances due to insufficient capacity.
 For example, M4, M5, M5a, and M5n instances all have similar amounts of CPU and Memory and are great candidates for a MixedInstancePolicy.
 The [EC2 Instance Selector](https://github.com/aws/amazon-ec2-instance-selector) tool can help you identify similar instance types.

 ![](./spot_mix_instance_policy.jpg)